ericpgreen/g2r_coaching/reports/sim.md

 Given the original model has `(0 + trt | coach)`, which is how I said coaches are only in treatment arms 1-3, I think what we get for coach is the effect of trt for each coach.
+Specifically, these are deviations from the effect of the intervention on food security.
+Coefficients close to 0 indicate that the coach’s effect is close to the population-level effect.

 ``` r
   c_include <- df %>%